 This phrase loses its meaning when used to introduce additional work or unwanted tasks.
 Instead, communicate the expectations and benefits of the opportunity, allowing employees to make informed decisions.

 Instead of these detrimental phrases, choose words that inspire, motivate, and empower your team.
 Foster open communication, build trust, and recognize achievements.
 By creating a positive and supportive work environment, you unleash the potential of your employees and pave the way for a thriving team.
 Remember, leadership is not about dictating but about inspiring.
 Choose your words wisely, and watch your team rise to new heights.
-I have a great free resource for you to call The Admired Executive.
+I have a great free resource for you to call The Admired Leader.
 This guide will help develop an action plan to help improve you and your workplace culture.

 I hope this blog post was helpful.
 Please let me know if you have any questions.